By: William C. “Bubba” Head, Atlanta DUI Lawyer

 President Roosevelt, in 1908, created an Opium Commissioner’s Office and appointed Dr. Hamilton Wright as the first “Drug Czar” in America.

-Dr. Wright’s appointment led to the first international conference at Shanghai in 1909, where strategies and agreements for limiting the future production, sale and exportation of these opiate and other habit-forming drugs were made.
+Dr. Wright’s appointment led to the first international conference in Shanghai in 1909, where strategies and agreements for limiting the future production, sale, and exportation of these opiate and other habit-forming drugs were made.
 Wright, who was born and trained in Canada, was known as the leading expert on drugs and addiction in the world.

 In 1910, New York and New Mexico passed laws dealing with the criminal act of driving under the influence of alcohol.
 The first laws only addressed “impairment” from alcohol, not “being over the limit.”
 Furthermore, drugs were not even considered an issue in that day and time.
 DUI drug laws were only enacted during the Franklin D. Roosevelt Administration.
 The history of the passage of these drugged driving laws was overshadowed by the Great Depression and World War II.